immutable/imx-core-sdk-golang/imx/api/docs/OrdersApi.md

     direction := "direction_example" // string | Direction to sort (asc/desc) (optional)
-    user := "user_example" // string | Ethereum address of the user who submitted this order (optional) status := "status_example" // string | Status of this order (optional) minTimestamp := "minTimestamp_example" // string | Filter orders to include those with created_at timestamps after this time, in ISO 8601 UTC format.
-Example: '2022-05-27T00:10:22Z' (optional) maxTimestamp := "maxTimestamp_example" // string | Filter orders to include those with created_at timestamps before this time, in ISO 8601 UTC format.
-Example: '2022-05-27T00:10:22Z' (optional) updatedMinTimestamp := "updatedMinTimestamp_example" // string | Filter orders to include those with updated_at timestamps after this time, in ISO 8601 UTC format.
-Example: '2022-05-27T00:10:22Z' (optional) updatedMaxTimestamp := "updatedMaxTimestamp_example" // string | Filter orders to include those with updated_at timestamps before this time, in ISO 8601 UTC format.
+    user := "user_example" // string | Ethereum address of the user who submitted this order (optional) status := "status_example" // string | Status of this order (optional) minTimestamp := "minTimestamp_example" // string | Minimum created at timestamp for this order, in ISO 8601 UTC format.
+Example: '2022-05-27T00:10:22Z' (optional) maxTimestamp := "maxTimestamp_example" // string | Maximum created at timestamp for this order, in ISO 8601 UTC format.
+Example: '2022-05-27T00:10:22Z' (optional) updatedMinTimestamp := "updatedMinTimestamp_example" // string | Minimum updated at timestamp for this order, in ISO 8601 UTC format.
+Example: '2022-05-27T00:10:22Z' (optional) updatedMaxTimestamp := "updatedMaxTimestamp_example" // string | Maximum updated at timestamp for this order, in ISO 8601 UTC format.
 Example: '2022-05-27T00:10:22Z' (optional) buyTokenType := "buyTokenType_example" // string | Token type of the asset this order buys (optional) buyTokenId := "buyTokenId_example" // string | ERC721 Token ID of the asset this order buys (optional) buyAssetId := "buyAssetId_example" // string | Internal IMX ID of the asset this order buys (optional)